BryceMehring/GameEngine/README.md

 ==========

-### To create projects:
+#### To create projects:

-#### Open CMakeLists.txt with the CMake GUI to generate projects
+Open CMakeLists.txt with the CMake GUI to generate projects.

+When creating an out of source game plugin, copy or use symbolic links to link the external plugin folder `plugin` into `GameEngine/bin`.

+#### Windows:
-#### Windows: Run `CreateWinSymLinks.bat` as an administrator to create the symbolic links
+* Run `CreateWinSymLinks.bat` as an administrator to create the symbolic links

-Set GameLauncher as the startup project, and build the solution in Visual Studio 2012.
+* Set GameLauncher as the startup project, and build the solution in Visual Studio 2012.

-To run a game, the command line argument must be set to name of the Game Project that the Game Engine should load first.
+* To run a game, the command line argument must be set to name of the Game Project that the Game Engine should load first.

-When creating an out of source game plugin, copy or use symbolic links to link the game plugin folder 'plugin' into GameEngine/bin.
+* The only 3rd party dll required by the engine to be in the bin folder is `glfw*.dll`

+#### Linux: todo

 ==========

-The compiled output will be located in source in GameEngine/bin

 How the github folder should look:

-GameEngine/ - this is the root of the repo
+    GameEngine/ - this is the root of the repo glfw/

-glfw/

     glew/
     glm/
     angelscript/
     stb_image/stb_image.c

 Dependencies
 ==========